-The Black Law Students Association is a national organization with thousands of members divided into six regions.
+The Black Law Students Association is a national organization with thousands of members divided into seven regions.
 NYLS’s chapter is part of the northeast region, along with fellow chapters in Connecticut, Maine, Massachusetts, New Hampshire, northern New Jersey, New York, Rhode Island, and Vermont.

 For the past six years, NYLS has hosted NEBLSA’s annual career fair.
 The 2018 fair this August will again be held at NYLS.
 The full-day event, which draws a wide range of around 60 private and public employers, is open to upper-level students and recent graduates from across the northeast.
 Joseph works closely with NEBLSA leaders and students from NYLS’s chapter to plan it.

 “This is an exceptional award for an exceptional colleague,” said Dean Anthony W. Crowell.
 “Aisha brings years of experience in the practice of law, along with unparalleled commitment and a love for helping students enter the profession with deep passion and drive to advocate for clients and make a difference.”